-Concierge primary care for patients with hypermobility, from physicians who understand.
+Concierge medicine for patients with hypermobility, from physicians who understand.

 Our family has three generations of individuals living with hypermobile Ehlers-Danlos Syndrome (hEDS).
-We’ve built the clinic we wish existed—for our family and yours.
+We built the clinic we wish we had, for our family and for yours.

-We are a family of physicians (primary care, orthopedics, and ophthalmology) that bring a personal perspective and an understanding of the complexities of treating patients with hypermobility and related conditions (MCAS, POTS, Dysautonomia).
+We are a family of multi-disciplinary physicians that bring a personal perspective and understanding of treating patients with hypermobility, MCAS and Dysautonomia.

 Learn more